The Hubble Tension Revisited: Additional Local Distance Ladder Uncertainties: Color excess distributions and cuts

 \section{Color excess distributions and cuts}

 As discussed in \citet{mortsell2021hubble}, the fact that Cepheid colors and periods are correlated \citep{Tammann_2011} may cause color selection effects related to the fact that longer period Cepheids are brighter.
-From Figure~\ref{fig:EVIhist}, showing the different distributions of the color excess $\hat{E}({\rm V} - {\rm I})$, large variations between the different galaxies employed in the Cepheid distance calibration are evident.
+From Figure~\ref{fig:EVIhistnorm}, showing the different distributions of the color excess $\hat{E}({\rm V} - {\rm I})$, large variations between the different galaxies employed in the Cepheid distance calibration are evident.

 This fact, possibly attributed to selection effects, may introduce systematic errors when comparing the derived Cepheid distances.
 MW are systematically redder compared to other anchors and SNIa host galaxies, and also have a strong correlation of long period Cepheids having larger color excesses.
 For each individual MW Cepheid, we compare the estimated color excess with three dimensional dust maps based on GAIA, Pan-STARRS 1 and 2MASS data where applicable \citep{Green_2019,2018JOSS....3..695G}.
-The generally good agreement as shown in Figure~\ref{fig:PanSvsCeph} confirms that the majority of the color excess is due to interstellar dust extinction, but with room for contributions from circumstellar dust and intrinsic temperature variations.
+The generally good agreement as shown in Figure~\ref{fig:PanSvsCeph2} confirms that the majority of the color excess is due to interstellar dust extinction, but with room for contributions from circumstellar dust and intrinsic temperature variations.

 Given that the statistical uncertainty contribution to $H_0$ is dominated by SNIa magnitude errors, one can afford to make rather severe cuts in the Cepheid data in order to minimize the impact of systematic effects, including color cuts to try to homogenize the different color excess distributions between galaxies.